 If you really want to get fancy with this, you could go back to that URL and you could change the granularity parameters.
 You could also add more slicers if you want, and more.

 I hope you enjoy this and find it useful.
-Learn from this and implement it in your own work environment.
+Hopefully, you’ve learned something from this and will be able to implement it in your own work environment.

 All the best,